-On Friday, May 29, Kevn Kinney of Drivin N Cryin plays Free Parking episode 3, the third installment of his live-streaming solo set on Facebook.
-Kevn will play some Drivin N Cryin classics along with some newer numbers he’s written.
+On Friday, September 18, Kevn Kinney of Drivin N Cryin is playing a short, five-song set for his monthly “Free Parking” live-streaming sets on Facebook.
+Kevn will play some Drivin N Cryin classics and deep cuts along with some newer numbers he’s written.
 He’ll tell stories, tell jokes, and he might even offer up a few cover tunes.
 It’s a pay-what-you’d-like affair.
 Tune in from 8-11 p.m. … Before Zuckerberg takes away live-streaming performances.

 In the meantime, press play below to hear Chad Radford’s April 2019 podcast interview in which Kinney talks about reconnecting with Drivin N Cryin’s first LP, the group’s most recent album, Live the Love Beautiful, and looking within himself to find true happiness.